NuDoq/Community/README.md

 Community
 =========

-Community content for the NuDoq site
+Community content and feedback for the NuDoq site